 Rather than just following what someone else did, use different ways of eating to inspire, learn and challenge what you are doing to fuel your training – but discuss these changes with a dietitian to individualise and balance your nutrition needs and create a diet which is right for you.

 In the case of shifting to a plant-based diet there are certain nutrients found in animal-based foods that are more difficult to attain from plants.
-Next week we will talk about the impact of plant-based diet on specific nutrients in your diet.
+Read part two on the impact of plant-based diet on specific nutrients in your diet.